Providing patients professional care during dental emergencies

 Had a dental emergency as I was experiencing a toothache, and saw Dr. Feng for dental care.
 She’s friendly, courteous, and has a gentle approach when working with patients.
 So glad I found her![…]

-Depending on the severity of your emergency, the cost of your dental procedure will vary.
-During your exam, Dr. Feng and her dedicated team will examine your dental problem and provide you with a treatment plan to treat you.
-Prior to any treatment, we’ll provide you with a clear and concise plan to ensure you feel as comfortable and informed as possible.
+The cost of your dental procedure will vary depending on the severity of your emergency.
+During your examination, Dr. Feng and her team will assess your dental issue and create a treatment plan for you.
+Before initiating any treatment, we will provide you with a clear plan to ensure that you feel as comfortable and informed as possible.

 We’ve all been told that dental emergencies happen to other people.
 But when it happens, you may not know what to do next and how best to handle the situation.
 Don’t worry, we can help!
 Here are some frequently asked questions about emergency dentistry.